Three reasons to consider using a 401(k) compliance calendar to build your practice

 A yearly compliance calendar might be the smartest gift a financial representative can give a 401(k) plan client or prospect.
 Below are a few good reasons why.

-1 Plan sponsors think a lot about their fiduciary and legal duties.
+1 Plan sponsors think a lot about their fiduciary and legal duties

-It may not be the flashiest aspect of a service or sales conversation.
-But, if you want to win the hearts and minds of clients and prospects, let them know that you’re on top of their legal obligations by giving them a chronological list of compliance-related requirements for the coming year.
-In a 2018 survey of plan sponsor focus issues, keeping plans in compliance ranked a close third in importance behind reducing plan costs and re-evaluating the investment menu.¹
+It may not be the flashiest aspect of a service or sales conversation, but if you want to win the hearts and minds of clients and prospects, let them know that you’re on top of their legal obligations by giving them a chronological list of compliance-related requirements for the coming year.
+In a 2018 survey of plan sponsor focus issues, keeping plans in compliance ranked a close third in importance behind reducing plan costs and reevaluating the investment menu.¹

-2 Keeping 401(k) plan testing top of mind can improve participation.
+2 Keeping 401(k) plan testing top of mind can improve participation

-An ERISA consultant with John Hancock recently shared a story of a 401(k) client with a high participation rate but a habit of failing their actual deferral percentage (ADP) test each year.
+An ERISA consultant with John Hancock recently shared a story of a 401(k) client with a high participation rate but a habit of failing the actual deferral percentage (ADP) test each year.
 By focusing the client’s attention on the significance of the test—which compares highly and less-highly compensated employees’ contribution rates—our consultant and the plan advisor eventually got the green light to act.

 After auto sweeping nonparticipants into the plan and modest contributors into the automatic-increase program, participation and deferral rates across the workforce increased and have continued to rise.
 As our consultant points out, “for five years now, it’s been nothing but passing grades and continually better results.”
 This represents the power of communicating with clients about compliance.